zmike/zmike.github.io/_posts/2022-09-14-spaghetti-recipes.md

 [![angry_mesa.png]({{site.url}}/assets/angry_mesa.png)]({{site.url}}/assets/angry_mesa.png)

 ## It's Totally Cool
 ...that AMDPRO is 15% faster than RADV.
 Yup, it's totally fine.
-No problems here, no sir, not with me, not even a little.
+No anger problems here, no sir, not with me, not even a little furious.

-Cool as a cucumber over here.
+Cool as a cucumber.